UHCHI Welcomes New Exective Director

 over 0

-UHCHI's Commitment to Equity & Inclusion
+UHCHI's Commitment to Diversity, Equity & Inclusion

 · 92% of UHCHI Culinary Apprentices are people of color, with 69% identifying as African American and 20% identifying as Hispanic or Latinx.